architect-team/arcctl/README.md

   <a href="#what-is-architect">What is Architect?</a> •
   <a href="#install">Install</a> •
   <a href="#for-developers">Getting started: Developers</a> •
-  <a href="#for-devops">Getting started: DevOps</a>
+  <a href="#for-platform-engineers">Getting started: Platform engineers</a>
 </p>

 ## What is Architect?

 Architect is a next-gen toolset that helps teams automate CI/CD for their entire organization.
-It takes the best of infrastructure-as-Code (IaC), like declarative configuration, execution plans, resource graphs, and change automation, and splits it into a pair of sibling frameworks: the [Component framework](./src/components) to allow developers to design, develop, and integrate cloud-native applications, and the [Datacenter framework](./src/datacenters/) to allow DevOps/Platform Engineers to control how applications should behave in their cloud.
+It takes the best of infrastructure-as-Code (IaC), like declarative configuration, execution plans, resource graphs, and change automation, and splits it into a pair of sibling frameworks: the [Component framework](./src/components) to allow developers to design, develop, and integrate cloud-native applications, and the [Datacenter framework](./src/datacenters/) to allow Platform Engineers to control how applications should behave in their cloud.

 ## Install